-Foreword C. W. Griffin Editor's Notes Susan H. McLeod 1.
-Translating Enthusiasiam into Curricular Change Susan H. McLeod The enthusiasm generated by writing across the curriculum works can be translated into lasting curricular change. hops 2.
-Beyond the First Workshop: What Else Can You Do to Help Faculty?
-Margot Soven Follow-up activities are essential to maintaining a writing across the curriculum program. s the 3.
-Writing Across the Curriculum at Community Colleges Barbara R. Stout, Joyce N. Magnotto Community colleges have developed writing across the curriculum grams that address the special needs of their faculty and students. pro- 4.
-Writing Across the Curriculum at Research Universities Ellen Strenski Writing across the curriculum faces different challenges in research versities than it does in other institutions. uni- 5.
-School and University Articulation: Different Contexts for Writing Across the Curriculum May A. Barr, Mary K. Healy In order to develop articulation programs between the public schools universities, one must understand the context of writing across the cu ulum in the public schools. and rric- 6.
-Continuing Funding, Coping with Less Keith A. Tandy Some funding is necessary to run a writing across the curriculum gram, but it is possible to redesign a program and keep it running v outside funding ends.
+Foreword 1 C. W. Griffin Editor's Notes 3 Susan H. McLeod 1.
+Translating Enthusiasm into Curricular Change Susan H. McLeod 5 The enthusiasm generated by writing across the curriculum workshops can be translated into lasting curricular change.
+2. Beyond the First Workshop: 13 What Else Can You Do to Help Faculty?
+Margot Soven Follow-up activities are essential to maintaining a writing across the curriculum program.
+3. Writing Across the Curriculum at Community Colleges Barbara R. Stout, Joyce N. Magnotto 21 Community colleges have developed writing across the curriculum pro- grams that address the special needs of their faculty and students.
+4. Writing Across the Curriculum at Research Universities Ellen Strenski 31 Writing across the curriculum faces different challenges in research universities than it does in other institutions.
+5. School and University Articulation: Different Contexts for Writing Across the Curriculum Mary A. Barr, Mary K. Healy 43 In order to develop articulation programs between the public schools and universities, one must understand the context of writing across the curric- ulum in the public schools.
+6. Continuing Funding, Coping with Less Keith A. Tandy 55 Some funding is necessary to run a writing across the curriculum pro- gram, but it is possible to redesign a program and keep it running when outside funding ends.

-7. Evaluating Writing Across the Curriculum Programs Toby Fulwiler in Writing Across the Curriculum 77

-WAC programs, like writing programs themselves, are difficult to evaluate, neverthclcss, there are measures we can use that can tell us how well the programs are working.

-8. Models for Collaborative Research 77

-Lucille Parkinson McCarthy , Barbara E. Walvoord 77

-Collaborative research in writing across the curriculum is a powerful companion to the usual workshop activities of listening, reading, and discussing.
-77

-9. The Future of Writing Across the Curriculum 91
+7. Evaluating Writing Across the Curriculum Programs Toby Fulwiler 61 WAC programs, like writing programs themselves, are difficult to evalu- ate; nevertheless, there are measures we can use that can tell us how well the programs are working.
+8. Models for Collaborative Research 77 in Writing Across the Curriculum Lucille Parkinson McCarthy, Barbara E. Walvoord Collaborative research in writing across the curriculum is a powerful companion to the usual workshop activities of listening, reading, and discussing.
+9. The Future of Writing Across the Curriculum 91 Christopher Thaiss What lies ahead for the writing across the curriculum movement?

-Christopher Thaiss 91

-What lies ahead for the writing across the curriculum movement?
-91

 Appendix.
-National Survey of Writing Across the Curriculum 103 Programs Susan H. McLeod, Susan Shirley

-An annotated list of writing across the curriculum programs and program directors is provided.
+National Survey of Writing Across the Curriculum Programs 103 Susan H. McLeod, Susan Shirley An annotated list of writing across the curriculum programs and program directors is provided.